 Technology Analyst

-Q1.
-Draw and explain about different phases of SDLC(Software Development Life Cycle)
+Q. Can you draw and explain the different phases of SDLC (Software Development Life Cycle)?

 SDLC consists of several phases including planning, analysis, design, implementation, testing, deployment, and maintenance.